Global Issues

 Gender equality in education is also not just about giving girls the same opportunities as boys; it’s about recognising the critical role education plays in shaping a fair and just society.
 This not only transforms one's own lives but also has a ripple effect on their families and communities.
 By ensuring girls have access to education, we create a future where everyone can contribute equally to social and economic development.

-Caritas Australia exemplifies its mission of empowering the marginalised and fostering equal opportunities by supporting programs that address these challenges and creating pathways for girls to learn and succeed.
+Caritas Australia exemplifies its mission of empowering the vulnerable and fostering equal opportunities by supporting programs that address these challenges and creating pathways for girls to learn and succeed.

 Educational Opportunities for Girls